We are pleased to announce the Community Impact & Rapid Response Grant Recipients for 2020

 Purchase of lockable cupboard and dry food supply for emergency relief food bank.

-- $530 Williamstown Seagulls FIDA Football Club Inc
+- $530 grant to Williamstown Seagulls FIDA Football Club Inc

 Funding to develop a series of online strategies designed to keep players engaged with the Club during COVID-19.